- LocationN48 - E11

 The basic idea was to build a cheap but efficient Kickback High-Voltage Generator to convert 5V up to 450V - 600V in order to reliably feed almost any available Geiger-Mueller tube for maximum flexibility & hackability.
-This circuit design was inspired by Tom Napier's article in Nuts & Volts, Jan 2004 (rebuplished in issue #184 of Circuit Cellar Nov 2005) which has been used successfully in multiple DIY Geiger-Counter projects worldwide for example:
+This circuit design was inspired by Tom Napier's article in Nuts & Volts, Jan 2004 (republished in issue #184 of Circuit Cellar Nov 2005) which has been used successfully in multiple DIY Geiger-Counter projects worldwide.

 Since the original circuit incorporated some expensive and hard to get Through-Hole parts (like the STX13005 & UF4007), it was redesigned with modern and available SMT components.
 This also led to an increased tolerance of the high voltage components up to 1kV instead of 600V.
 The great thing about this design is the really low BOM count and the fact that it regulates the HV really well WITHOUT the need to have feedback from the HV rail.

 How does it convert 5V up to 500V and more?